menu

 d) Let's see how to test the application and modify the data at runtime.

-Whenever you want to modify the script at run time, you have to inject the Frida agent in the application, instead of spawning the application.
-So that whenever you modify the data in the script like parameters or their values and save it.
-These data will get reflected there so you don’t need to run the command again.
+Note: Whenever you want to modify the script at run time, you have to inject the Frida agent in the application, instead of spawning the application.
+So that whenever you modify the data in the script, like parameters or their values save it.
+These data will be reflected there, so you don’t need to run the command again.

 i) Enter the below-mentioned command to get pid of the running application